mihui/waitit/README.md

-# waitit
+# Wait it for JavaScript

-Wait until a condition matched
+Wait until a condition matched.